top of page

 Our residents take charge of their own care.
 With assistance from caregivers, they address their individual needs whenever possible.
 Residents pool their resources to pay for household expenses including food, electric and gas services, cable television, entertainment, and transportation costs not covered by government agencies.

-Shamrock House Resident
+Mike Montague, Shamrock House Resident

 Meet Our Caregivers